eD0o/react-typescript/README.md

 let result = add(3, 7); // result is inferred as type number
 ```
+---

 ## 2.2 - Props

-But **just the inference won't be enough**.
-Thus, in this first scenario, it'll be **necessary to type the props that a components receive**.
+But `just the inference won't be enough`.
+Thus, in this first scenario, it'll be `necessary to type the props that a components receive`.

 <details>
 <summary>Simple Example Declaring Props</summary>